foundeo/ubuntu-nginx-lucee/README.md

 * There is no uninstall option
 * This script has been tested on Ubuntu 14.04 LTS only

-Thanks go to [Booking Boss](http://www.bookingboss.com/) for funding the initial work on this script.

 Setting up a Virtual Host
 -------------------------